gyrogami logo

 I don't recall the last time I broke a fully functioning prototype.
 It's not a metric I track because it is a prototype.
 Failure is expected during development; whether it goes into the waste basket or is kept as reference is anyone's guess.

-This particular tool will be a megajig for making forged endcaps of any size.
+This particular tool will be a template for a megajig that will forge endcaps of any (normal) size for chains.
 The prototypes were just for two sizes in one module though it will have 6-12 sizes in each of the 2-4 modules.
 It is similar to the rivet making tool because it makes one item in many configurations using modular-ish components.

-It's standard practice to duplicate the process a few more times for confirmation.
+Standard practice is to duplicate the process a few more times for confirmation.
 The tool, obviously, will be upgraded but it can serve as a backup.
 Or not.
 Ix-nay on the ackup-bay.

 I wasn't expecting failure here but the stamp deformed and wouldn't fit into the die properly.
 It can't be fixed because the whole thing is tweaked.
 I wanted it to work a few more times but it had other plans.